Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 The geopolitical environment features multiple intersecting dynamics:

 • Global Tensions: Increased multi-party conflict in the Middle-East (e.g. Israel v.
-Hamas, Hezbollah, Iran, and Yemen); bilateral conflicts which draw in unilateral and multi-lateral participation (e.g. Ukraine, Russia, NATO, and North Korea); aggression and hegemonistic intent by China against smaller North and South-East Asian nation states; and geostrategic positioning by allies which subsequently invoke direct threats to Australia (e.g. increased US forces based in Australia).
+Hamas, Hezbollah, Iran, and Yemen); bilateral conflicts which draw in unilateral and multi-lateral participation (e.g. Ukraine, Russia, NATO, and North Korea); aggression and hegemonistic intent by China against smaller North and South-East Asian nation states and in disputed maritime tracts; and geostrategic positioning by allies which subsequently invoke potential direct threats to Australia (e.g. increased US forces based in Australia).

-• Asymmetrical and Space Capability Evolution: The evolution and advancement of Defence capability is no longer measured by the number of aerial, maritime, land, personnel, and ballistic assets that a nation state has managed to accumulate.
-The advent of emerging critical technologies has exponentially increased the proliferation and efficacy of asymmetrical war fighting capabilities and has created new contested battle fronts such as information, space and the cyber sphere.
+• Asymmetrical and Space Capability Evolution: The evolution and advancement of defence capability is no longer measured by the number of aerial, maritime, land, personnel, and ballistic assets that a nation state has managed to accumulate.
+The advent of emerging critical technologies has exponentially increased the proliferation and efficacy of asymmetrical war fighting capabilities and has created new contested battle fronts such as information theft, chip manufacturing, space dominance and cyber warfare.

 • Supply Chain Vulnerabilities, IP Protection, and Isolationism: Globalised supply chains present potential disruption risks through natural hazards such as pandemics and disaster events, or through threat actors deliberately targeting military supply chains to degrade or disrupt capability.
 Isolationist trade policies can disrupt supply chains for component parts, such as critical minerals required to produce computer processing chips.
 Intellectual property protection, including trade embargoes, is becoming increasingly more prevalent as nation states seek to preserve their technological edge over rivals.